J3 piper cub

 A History of ZK-AHD

 Unlike many civilian aircraft of the time, ZK-AHD was not taken up by the RNZAF during World War II.
-Instead, she spent the war years safely stored in Pōrangahau — although later accounts suggest Franklin may have received a limited fuel allocation to use AHD for coastal patrols, watching for suspicious maritime activity.
-If true, that would make her one of very few civil-registered aircraft to remain active during wartime.
+Instead, she spent the war years stored at Pōrangahau — although later recollections suggest Franklin may have received a limited fuel allocation to use AHD for coastal patrols, keeping watch for suspicious maritime activity.

 After the war, she returned to the skies and in 1948, Franklin flew her all the way to Dunedin to attend the Otago Centennial RNZAC pageant at Taieri - an ambitious cross-country journey for a 50hp Cub!
 She also attended the 1949 RNZAC pageant at Mangere in Auckland.

-In 1955, her registration passed to J.W.
-Franklin of Waipukurau, and two years later she was sold to the Central Hawke’s Bay Aero Club, who operated her until 1960, when she changed hands again to R.A.
-Armstrong of Hastings.
-Ownership later passed to John L. Armstrong of Waipukurau in 1975, and it was during this period that ZK-AHD spent a number of years stored at Masterton.
+In 1955, her registration passed to Franklin’s son, J.W.
+Franklin, and two years later she was sold to the Central Hawke’s Bay Aero Club, who operated her until 1960.
+That year, she was sold to R.A.
+Armstrong of Hastings and, remaining in the family, was later passed to John L. Armstrong in 1975.
+It was during this period that AHD spent a number of years stored at Masterton.

-After a full renovation, ZK-AHD returned to the skies on 17 January 2014 remaining in John Armstrong’s care, but operated by the Wairarapa Flying Tigers Inc. Based at Hood Aerodrome in Masterton, she has since become a familiar sight in local skies.
+After this period of storage ZK-AHD returned to the skies on 17 January 2014 remaining in John Armstrong’s care, but operated by the Wairarapa Flying Tigers Inc. and based at Hood Aerodrome in Masterton, where she has since become a familiar sight in local skies.

 We are incredibly grateful to the Armstrongs for entrusting the next period of her custodianship with us.
-She is a very important part of the Legend Aviation collection.
-ZK-AHD continues her 80+ year flying story as one of the oldest, most charming aircraft still operating in New Zealand.
+She is a very important part of the Legend Aviation collection, and continues her 80+ year flying story as one of the oldest, most charming aircraft still operating in New Zealand and one of the few J3 Cubs in the world still powered by a Continental A-50, 50hp engine.

 Unfortunately, ZK-AHD is not available for adventure aviation flights